WayScience/NF1_3D_organoid_profiling_pipeline/README.md

 **Directory:** `2.segment_images/`

-**Purpose:** Generate 3D masks for nuclei, cells, organoids, and cytoplasm compartments.
+**Purpose:** Generate 3D masks for nuclei, cells, cytoplasm, and whole organoids.
+We refer to each mask category as a "compartment".

 ### Image segmentation Steps